vu-societal-analyics/societal-analytics-lab-website/blogs.md

 Here you can find useful information about different important matters.

-Every month, we will upload posts about: how to use VU IT infrastructure, some good-to-know information regarding our tools, and more!
+Every month, we will upload posts about:
+How to use VU IT infrastructure
+Good-to-know information regarding our tools
+And more!